-2) Defects: When this column is used to establish the backward traceability we can tell that the “New user” functionality is the most flawed.
-Instead of reporting that so and so test cases failed, TM provides a transparency back to the business requirement that has most defects thus show casing the Quality in terms of what the client desires.
+#2) Defects: When this column is used to establish the backward Traceability we can tell that the “New user” functionality is the most flawed.
+Instead of reporting that so and so test cases failed, TM provides transparency back to the business requirement that has most defects thus showcasing the Quality in terms of what the client desires.

-3) As a further step, you can color code the defect ID to represent their states.
-For example, defect ID in red can mean it is still Open, in green can mean it is closed.
+#3) As a further step, you can color code the defect ID to represent their states.
+For Example, Defect ID in red can mean it is still open, in a green can mean it is closed.
 When this is done, the TM works as a health check report displaying the status of the defects corresponding to a certain BRD or FSD functionality is being open or closed.

 - Ensuring 100% test coverage

-- Displaying the overall defect/execution status with focus on business requirements.
+- Displaying the overall Defect/Execution status with a focus on Business Requirements.

 - If a certain business and/or functional requirement were to change, a TM helps estimate or analyze the impact on the QA team’s work in terms of revisiting/reworking on the test cases.

-- A TM is not a manual testing specific tool, it can be used for automation projects as well.
-For an automation project, the test case ID can indicate the automation test script name.
+- A Traceability Matrix is not a Manual Testing specific tool, it can be used for Automation projects as well.
+For an Automation project, the test case ID can indicate the Automation Test script name.

 - It is also not a tool that can be used just by the QAs.
 The development team can use the same to map BRD/FSD requirements to blocks/units/conditions of code created to make sure all the requirements are developed.

-An important point to note is that, the way you maintain and update your Traceability Matrix determines the effectiveness of its use.
-If not updated often or updated incorrectly the tool is a burden instead of being a help and creates the impression that the tool by itself it not worthy of using.
+An important point to note is that the way you maintain and update your Traceability Matrix determines the effectiveness of its use.
+If not updated often or updated incorrectly the tool is a burden instead of being a help and creates the impression that the tool by itself is not worthy of using.

-Have you created a Traceability Matrix in your projects?
+Have you created a Requirement Traceability Matrix in your projects?
 How similar or different is it from what we have created in this article?
-Please share your experiences, comments, thoughts and feedback on this article through your comments.
+Please share your experiences, comments, thoughts, and feedback on this article through your comments.